Horizon Zero Dawn: The Frozen Wilds

 Aloy travels to the "Cut", the home of the Banuk tribe, after hearing word of dangerous machines appearing and a mountain belching smoke.
 She learns from Aratak (Richard Neil), chieftain of the largest Banuk clan, that the Banuk have been attempting to battle a "Daemon" on the mountain, "Thunder's Drum", which has corrupted the machines of the Cut.
-However, their first attack had been a failure, and their shaman, Ourea, had disappeared afterwards.
-Aloy searches for Ourea, coming across strange robotic towers which both control and repair the corrupted machines.
+However, their first attack failed, and their shaman, Ourea, disappeared afterward.
+Aloy searches for Ourea, coming across strange robotic towers that control and repair the corrupted machines.
 She finds Ourea (Necar Zadegan) in an Old World facility that had been converted into a Banuk shrine and is housing an artificial intelligence the shaman calls the "Spirit".
 Aloy is able to make contact with the Spirit, which warns Ourea that the Daemon is blocking its transmissions before being cut off.
 Aloy and Ourea agree to work together to save the Spirit.
 Per Ourea's advice, Aloy defeats Aratak in a hunting competition, taking his place as chieftain.
 She also discovers that Aratak and Ourea are siblings.

 Aloy, Ourea, and Aratak head for Thunder's Drum.
 They infiltrate the Old World facility built inside the mountain, where Aloy discovers that the Spirit is actually CYAN (Laurel Lefkow), a highly advanced AI designed to prevent the Yellowstone Caldera from erupting.
-Traveling further inside, they discover that the Daemon has already overtaken much of the facility, but CYAN suggests using lava from the caldera to destroy the infected areas while preserving the facility.
-It is also revealed that the Daemon is in fact HEPHAESTUS (Stefan Ashton Frank), another of GAIA's subsystems that manufactures machines.
-The group fights through HEPHAESTUS' defenses and Ourea sacrifices herself to override CYAN's core, allowing it to escape.
+Travelling further inside, they discover that the Daemon has already overtaken much of the facility.
+However, CYAN suggests using lava from the caldera to destroy the infected areas while preserving the facility.
+It is also revealed that the Daemon is, in fact, HEPHAESTUS (Stefan Ashton Frank), another of GAIA's subsystems designed to manufacture machines.
+The group fights through HEPHAESTUS' defences, and Ourea sacrifices herself to override CYAN's core, allowing it to escape.
 CYAN transfers its core systems to an auxiliary data center and initiates self-destruction of the facility.
 Aloy and Aratak narrowly escape.
-Aloy returns to the Banuk Shrine, where CYAN is waiting; the AI provides additional information about the Old World but warns that HEPHAESTUS is still active somewhere and will continue to build machines designed specifically to kill humans, which is why it tried to seize control of CYAN and its facilities.
+Aloy returns to the Banuk Shrine, where CYAN is waiting; the AI provides additional information about the Old World but warns that HEPHAESTUS is still active somewhere and will continue to build machines explicitly designed to kill humans, which is why it tried to seize control of CYAN and its facilities.
 Returning Aratak to his previous position as Chieftain, Aloy departs the Cut.